 (xii) any sentencing remarks made by the Court when imposing the sentence.

 Notes

-1 This is a compilation of the Sentence Administration (Interstate Transfer of Community Based Sentences) Regulations 2011 and includes the amendments made by the other written laws referred to in the following table.
+This is a compilation of the Sentence Administration (Interstate Transfer of Community Based Sentences) Regulations 2011 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table